 Could you keep short and straightforward training sessions?

 To begin with, could you keep the training sessions short?
 For, say, 15 minutes daily.
 I just wanted to let you know that you needed to find out the dog’s prior training experience.

 It may not be a fond memory of training.
 So, your dog can be reluctant and show no interest initially.
 Be patient and repeat the same steps until your dog picks it up.

 If you try to use rigorous training for longer, expecting your dog to learn faster, it can hurt its health.
 Instead, start with simple instructions like sitting, shaking hands, fetching the ball, and finding the treat in your hand.
 These are ideal tricks to begin with.
 These will boost their confidence and their eagerness to learn more.

 Read Also: How To Take Care Of Your Senior Dog?

-Solve the problem of barking
+Could you solve the problem of barking?

-Keep in mind the limitations
+Could you keep in mind the limitations?

 Read Also: How To Treat Mobility Issues In Senior Dogs?